-Two pairs fetched £57.4 million at Sotheby’s, with the ‘Apollo Blue’ taking $42.1 million, and the ‘Artemis Pink’ earning $15.3 million.
+Two pairs fetched £57.4 million at Sotheby’s, with the ‘Apollo Blue’ taking $42.1 million, the ‘Artemis Pink’ earning $15.3 million.
 Set to be auctioned separately, the pear-shaped earrings were both sold to a single, anonymous buyer.
 The Apollo Blue is 14.54-carats of blue diamond, while the Artemis Pink is a 16-carat pink diamond.

 The most expensive diamond ever sold at auction was the $71.2 million of the “Pink Star” diamond in 2017, with the prior record held by the Miroir de l’Amour earrings sold by Christie’s in 2016 for $17.6 million.

-Diamond set earrings can be stunning in their simplicity, matching every outfit and occasion.
+Diamond set earrings can be stunning in their simplicity, matching every outfit occasion.
 However, adding a pop of colour with a ruby or sapphire set within can transform a pair of diamond earrings into a family heirloom to be passed down from generation to generation.

 London pawnbrokers jewellers Suttons and Robertsons, have many years of experience in dealing with diamond earrings coloured gemstones.